I recently started an online freelancing challenge. The aim was to start from scratch and become a successful freelancer. I got some amazing results.

 However, I had long stopped working there and moved on to other things.

-Some guys in the above Facebook group were saying that it’s hard to get started in iWriter as a newbie.
+Some guys in the above Facebook group were saying that it’s currently hard to get started in iWriter as a newbie.

 iWriter Market Research